StudySmarter - The all-in-one study app.

 ‘I do love you,’ I said, ‘more than ever: but I must not show or indulge the feeling: and this is the last time I must express it.’

 This is a sad moment in the text when Jane has to drag herself away from Rochester, despite being completely in love with him.
-Her honesty with herself and her commitment to her needs are commendable, as she knows that she must do what’s right in the long term, however painful it may seem in the moment.
+Her honesty with herself and her commitment to her needs is commendable, as she knows that she must do what’s right in the long term, however painful it may seem in the moment.
 This quote exemplifies Jane’s self-control and discipline over her emotions.

 We know that God is everywhere; but certainly we feel His presence most when His works are on the grandest scale spread before us; and it is in the unclouded night-sky, where His worlds wheel their silent course, that we read clearest His infinitude, His omnipotence, His omnipresence.